wagood/laralist/README.md

 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)

+* Laravel [Maps](https://github.com/LarsWiegers/laravel-maps) allows you to easily use leaflet.js or google maps to create a map in your laravel project.

 * Laravel [Markable](https://github.com/maize-tech/laravel-markable) allows you to easily add the markable feature to your application, as for example likes, bookmarks, favorites and so on.
 * Laravel-[model-filter](https://github.com/lacodix/laravel-model-filter/) Package allows you to filter, search and sort models while fetching from database with ease.
 It contains additional functionality to use query strings to filter, search and sort.
 * Laravel [Multipayment Gateways](https://github.com/MusahMusah/laravel-multipayment-gateways) package provides a convenient way to handle payments through multiple payment gateways in a Laravel 8, 9 and 10 application.
 The package currently supports multiple gateways such as Paystack, Flutterwave and Stripe.

 * Google [Natural Language API package for Laravel](https://github.com/JoggApp/laravel-natural-language) makes using the Google Natural Language Processing (NLP) API in your Laravel app a breeze with minimum to no configuration, clean syntax, and a consistent package API.

+* [New Relic for Laravel](https://github.com/JackWH/laravel-new-relic) makes it simple to set up and monitor your Laravel application with [New Relic APM](https://newrelic.com/platform/application-monitoring).

 * Laravel-[notification-log](https://github.com/spatie/laravel-notification-log) Package will log all the notifications sent by your app.
 This will allow you to write logic based on the notifications your app has sent.
 [DOC](https://spatie.be/docs/laravel-notification-log/v1/introduction), [Tutorial](https://freek.dev/2437-log-all-notifications-sent-by-your-laravel-app)

 * [Notion API](https://github.com/5am-code/laravel-notion-api) for Laravel is a package to effortlessly create [Notion](https://www.notion.so/) integrations with Laravel

+* [OPcodes's Log Viewer](https://github.com/opcodesio/log-viewer) helps you quickly and clearly see individual log entries, to search, filter, and make sense of your Laravel logs fast.

+* [OpenAI](https://github.com/openai-php/laravel) for Laravel is a community-maintained PHP API client that allows you to interact with the Open AI API.

+* Laravel [Open Weather](https://github.com/RakibDevs/openweather-laravel-api) API is a Laravel package to connect Open Weather Map APIs ( https://openweathermap.org/api ) and access free API services (current weather, weather forecast, weather history) easily.

 * [Plugin Manager](https://pm.fresns.org/) is a convenient Laravel extension package designed for modular management of your large-scale Laravel applications.

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.

 * [REQUIRE PIN](https://github.com/ikechukwukalu/requirepin) A laravel package for pin confirmation and validation before processing requests to a specified route.
-* [OPcodes's Log Viewer](https://github.com/opcodesio/log-viewer) helps you quickly and clearly see individual log entries, to search, filter, and make sense of your Laravel logs fast.
-* [OpenAI](https://github.com/openai-php/laravel) for Laravel is a community-maintained PHP API client that allows you to interact with the Open AI API.
-* Laravel [Open Weather](https://github.com/RakibDevs/openweather-laravel-api) API is a Laravel package to connect Open Weather Map APIs ( https://openweathermap.org/api ) and access free API services (current weather, weather forecast, weather history) easily.

 * [PayPal Webhooks Client](https://github.com/ankurk91/laravel-paypal-webhooks) for Laravel handle PayPal webhooks in Laravel php framework.

+* [PunchCard](https://github.com/TomasVotruba/punchcard) package provides basic fluent config classes for the Laravel project ```/config``` directory.

 * [Query Builder Macros](https://github.com/uteq/laravel-query-builder-macros) Adds useful functionality to the Laravel Query Builder
 `Illuminate\Database\Query\Builder`.